Arccoma/PX4-user_guide/en/getting_started/flight_modes.md

 :::tip
 This is the hardest mode to fly, because nothing is stabilised.
-Unlike [Acro Mode](#acro_fw) if the RP stick is centered the vehicle will not automatically stop rotating around the axis - the pilot actually has to move the stick to apply force in the other direction.
+Unlike [Acro Mode](#acro_fw) if the RC stick is centered the vehicle will not automatically stop rotating around the axis - the pilot actually has to move the stick to apply force in the other direction.
 :::

 :::note